 \textbf{AdONE~\cite{bandyopadhyay2020outlier}.} AdONE is a variant of DONE, which uses an extra discriminator to discriminate the learned structure embedding and attribute embedding of a node.
 The adversarial training approach supposes to better align the two different embeddings in the latent space.

-\textbf{AnomalyDAE~\cite{fan2020anomalydae}.} AnomalyDAE also utilizes a structure AE and attribute AE to detect node outliers.
-The structure encoder of AnomalyDAE takes both adjacency matrix and node attribute as input; the attribute decoder reconstructs the node attribute using both structure and attribute embeddings.
+\textbf{AnomalyDAE~\cite{fan2020anomalydae}.} AnomalyDAE also utilizes a structure AE and attribute AE to detect outlier nodes.
+The structure encoder of AnomalyDAE takes both the adjacency matrix and node attribute as input; the attribute decoder reconstructs the node attribute using both structure and attribute embeddings.

-\textbf{GAAN~\cite{chen2020generative}.} GAAN is a GAN-based node outlier detection method.
+\textbf{GAAN~\cite{chen2020generative}.} GAAN is a GAN-based outlier node detection method.
 It employs an MLP-based generator to generate fake graphs and an MLP-based encoder to encode graph information.
 A discriminator is trained to recognize whether two connected nodes are from the real or fake graph.
 The outlier score is obtained by the node reconstruction error and real-node identification confidence.

 \textbf{GUIDE~\cite{yuan2021higher}.} GUIDE is similar to DONE and AdONE with two different AEs, but it pre-processes the structure information before feeding it into the structure encoder.
-Specifically, node motif degree is used to represent the node structure vector which could encode high-order structure information.
+Specifically, node motif degree is used to represent the node structure vector which could encode higher-order structure information.

-\textbf{CONAD~\cite{xu2022contrastive}.} CONAD is one of the UNOD methods that leverage the graph augmentation and contrastive learning technique.
-It imposes prior knowledge of node outliers via generating augmented graphs.
-After encoding the graphs using Siamese GNN encoders, the contrastive loss is used to optimize the encoder, and the node outlier score is obtained by two different decoders like DOMINANT.
+\textbf{CONAD~\cite{xu2022contrastive}.} CONAD is one of the \method methods that leverage graph augmentation and contrastive learning techniques.
+It imposes prior knowledge of outlier nodes via generating augmented graphs.
+After encoding the graphs using Siamese GNN encoders, the contrastive loss is used to optimize the encoder, and the outlier score of the node is obtained by two different decoders like DOMINANT.